Best eSIM for France 2026: All 4 Carriers Compared — Paris to Provence

 Most travelers buy an eSIM for France — then lose signal on the train, in Provence, or right when they need it.
 The problem isn’t France’s network — it’s picking an eSIM that connects to one carrier when four are available.

 France has four major carriers, all with strong 4G/5G networks.
-Independent speed testing confirms Orange France delivers the fastest speeds — recorded at up to 579 Mbps download in real-world tests.
+Independent speed testing confirms Orange France delivers the fastest speeds, recorded at up to 579 Mbps download in real-world tests.
 Bouygues Télécom is a strong second at 216 Mbps.
-SFR and Free Mobile are slower and more inconsistent in tested performance — important to know when choosing your provider.
-But the eSIM you choose determines which carrier you connect to — and that affects everything from Paris Metro signal recovery to coverage in rural Provence lavender fields.

 Before you buy: even at Paris Charles de Gaulle Airport (CDG), there are no official SIM card shops from the main French operators — only resellers.
 That’s why ordering your eSIM online before departure is strongly recommended.
 You land connected, no queues, no resellers.

-Best eSIM for France 2026 (Quick Answer)
+⚡ Best eSIM for France 2026 — Quick Answer

-• Best overall: Nomad — €19.64/7d unlimited, all 4 French carriers
+🥇 Best overall: Nomad — €12.11/10GB · unlimited €21.63/7d · all 4 carriers · 5G · hotspot

-• Best fixed data: Airalo — €14.50/10GB on Orange, best app
+🥈 Best fixed data on Orange: Airalo — €14.50/10GB · France’s fastest carrier · best app

 Your TripBest PickWhy

-Weekend in ParisNomad €9.39/3d unlimitedCheapest short unlimited, 4 carriers
+Weekend in ParisNomad €9.52/3d unlimitedCheapest short unlimited, 4 carriers

-1-week vacationNomad €19.64/7d unlimitedBest price, strongest multi-carrier coverage
+1-week vacationNomad €21.63/7d unlimitedBest price, strongest multi-carrier coverage

-2-week tripNomad €17.08/20GB or Airalo €21.00/20GBFixed data covers 2 weeks easily
+2-week tripNomad €18.17/20GB or Airalo €21.00/20GBFixed data covers 2 weeks easily

-Month in FranceNomad €38.43/50GB or Holafly €68.90/30dBudget vs unlimited
+Month in FranceNomad €30.29/50GB or Holafly €68.90/30dBudget vs unlimited

 Paris + Riviera + ProvenceNomad unlimited or HolaflyMulti-region needs strong rural coverage

-France + Spain + Italy circuitAny (Europe plan)All 3 providers cover 35-42 EU countries
+France + Spain + Italy circuitAny (Europe plan)All providers cover 30-42 EU countries

 For a full comparison of all eSIM providers across Europe, see Best eSIM for Europe 2026.